 Our suppliers in this category Desktop, Plugtop:

 SILVER TELECOM Ltd. specialises on developing miniaturized electronic modules.
-SILVERTEL's product portfolio include Power over Ethernet (IEEE802.3at/af, ultra and HDBaseT), Telephony interfaces wireless chargers (Qi), LED driver and battery charging controllers.
+SILVERTEL's product portfolio include Power over Ethernet acc. to IEEE802.3at/af and IEEE802.3bt, Telephony interfaces wireless chargers (Qi), LED driver and battery charging controllers.

 Order now: Samples Desktop, Plugtop

 TIME-TO-MARKET: You can find the latest evaluation boards and samples in our shop.
 So that you do not lose any valuable time.